 Maternity Leave for Military Moms

-- A minimum four-month deferment period is established to provide medical recovery time after childbirth.
-This period also allows military mothers and families to arrange and prepare family care plan and childcare plans.
+A minimum four-month deferment period is established to provide medical recovery time after childbirth.
+This period also allows military mothers and families to arrange and prepare a family care plan and childcare plans.

 In terms of leave programs that benefit new mothers and families, the report offers the following general guidelines: